ceigh/yokobotich/config/README.md

   - `secret` - secret string to access to bot from browser

   - `se` - streamelements account data, defines for streamer streamelements account, if you want to take points from using command, jwt and id [here](https://streamelements.com/dashboard/account/channels)

+  - `dj` - twitchdj account data, define if you want to autoskip videos on [TwitchDj](https://twitch-dj.ru)

+    - `id` is five-digit number, you can get it from [https://twitch-dj.ru/dashboard/{your id}](https://twitch-dj.ru/dashboard)

+    - `key` is api key from settings, don't forget to tick "Access from API" checkbox.

 **`opts.json` - bot's configuration**